OSGeo/gdal/doc/source/drivers/raster/mbtiles.rst

 ----------------------------

-The above mentioned CONF dataset creation option can be set to a string whose value is a JSon serialized document such as the below one:
+The above mentioned CONF dataset creation option can be set to a string whose value is a JSON serialized document such as the below one:

 ::